A Little More About Me

 NEXUS PRAYER INTERNATIONAL

-As I’ve mentioned elsewhere on this site, I’m not much on labels (us versus them), so whether you consider me a contemplative Brother, bi-vocational minister (like the Apostle Paul who was both a missionary and tent maker Acts 18:1-4 ), or even an urban monk, those closest to me know that I’m all about prayer.
+As I’ve mentioned elsewhere on this site, I’m not much on labels (us versus them), so whether you consider me a contemplative Brother, a Franciscan Friar (I’m actually a candidate in an Anglican Order currently undergoing formation), or a bi-vocational minister like the Apostle Paul who was both a missionary and tent maker Acts 18:1-4 , those closest to me know that I’m all about prayer.

-To make that possible, my wife, Leslie Ann, works full-time in ministry at Redeemed Ministries, while I run our online collectibles business and gift shop.
+To make that possible, while I, along with my wife, own and operate our small collectibles business and gift shop, my wife, Leslie Ann, works full-time for Redeemed Ministries, a local non-profit organization that specializes in ministering to victims of human trafficking and sexual exploitation.
 Working together, this helps underwrite my prayer ministry and social enterprise known as Nexus Prayer International, while also providing the additional income, time, and flexibility I need to pray, develop Nexus Prayer, write (a book is currently in the works), volunteer, speak, compose, and minister to the general public – all free of charge.
 (Freely you have received; freely give.)
 Matthew 10:8